Ginger-Infused Pear Bourdaloue on Flaky Puff Pastry

 Traditional French pastry technique shows that blind baking—pre-cooking the puff pastry with weights—sets the structure before adding wet ingredients.
 Professional chefs know this prevents the dreaded soggy bottom that happens when moisture seeps into raw dough.

-By cutting the pears into quarters and fanning them, you create space for the confit lemon to be pushed into the almond cream.
+By arranging the pears in a fan pattern, you create space for the confit lemon to be pushed into the almond cream.
 This allows the citrus oils to infuse the frangipane directly while baking.

 Ingredients